Baccarat: Baccarat banque

-A player going bank may either do so on a single hand, in the ordinary course, or a cheval, i.e. on two hands separately, one-half of the stake being played upon each hand.
-A player going bank and losing may again go bank, and if they again lose, may go bank a third time, but not further.
+A player going bank may either do so for as many times as they like until they lose, or as a cheval, i.e. on two hands separately, one-half of the stake being played upon each hand.
+A player going bank and losing may go bank again, until they lose for the third time.

-A player undertaking to hold the bank must play out one hand, but may retire at any time afterwards.
-On retiring, they are bound to state the amount with which they retire.
-It is then open to any other player (in order of rotation) to continue the bank, starting with the same amount and dealing from the remainder of the pack used by their predecessor.
+A banker must play out one hand, but may retire at any time afterwards.
+On retiring, they must state the amount they retire with.
+It is then open to any other player (in order of rotation) to continue the bank, starting with the same stake and dealing from undealt cards.
 The outgoing banker takes the place previously occupied by their successor.